Press ESC to close

 The barrel length and twist rate can have a big impact on your pistol’s performance.
 A shorter barrel will make your pistol more maneuverable, but it may also reduce accuracy at longer distances.
 Similarly, the twist rate will affect how well your pistol stabilizes different types of ammunition.
 A faster twist rate (like 1:7) stabilizes heavier bullets, while a slower rate (like 1:9) is better suited for lighter bullets.

-When choosing an AR pistol for home defense, many users agree that 10.3”-10.5” barrels in 5.56mm are ideal.
+For a 5.56 pistol, 10.3”-10.5” barrels are ideal.
 They strike a balance between performance and compactness, allowing you to maneuver effectively in hallways or confined spaces like small homes or apartments.
 However, anything below 10.3” can introduce performance issues, including reduced velocity, increased recoil, gas blowback, and reliability problems without proper tuning or a suppressor.

 If you’re going the .300 Blackout (300 BLK) route, shorter barrels (8”-9”) perform better due to the round’s optimal burn rate in sub-10” barrels.
 A suppressor is almost mandatory for .300 BLK to fully enjoy its advantages, especially indoors.